runcycles/.github/profile/README.md

 **A budget authority for autonomous execution.**

-RunCycles is the runtime enforcement layer for **Cycles** — an open protocol for deterministic exposure accounting in autonomous software.
+RunCycles is the runtime enforcement layer for **Cycles**, an open protocol for deterministic exposure accounting in autonomous software.

 It prevents runaway spend, uncontrolled retries, unsafe tool loops, and unbounded side effects by requiring exposure to be **reserved before execution** and **committed or released afterward**.

 ## Start here

 New to Cycles?
-Start with the protocol, then pick the implementation surface you need.
+Start with the protocol, then choose the implementation surface you need.

-- **Specification:** [cycles-protocol](https://github.com/runcycles/cycles-protocol) — protocol definitions, semantics, and API contract
+- **Cycles Protocol:** [cycles-protocol](https://github.com/runcycles/cycles-protocol) — protocol definitions, semantics, and API contract
-- **Runtime server:** [cycles-server](https://github.com/runcycles/cycles-server) — reference enforcement server for reservations, commits, releases, and balances
+- **Cycles Server:** [cycles-server](https://github.com/runcycles/cycles-server) — reference enforcement server for reservations, commits, releases, and balances
-- **Admin plane:** [cycles-server-admin](https://github.com/runcycles/cycles-server-admin) — tenant, budget, API key, funding, and audit management
+- **Cycles Admin:** [cycles-server-admin](https://github.com/runcycles/cycles-server-admin) — tenant, budget, API key, funding, and audit management
-- **Spring integration:** [cycles-spring-boot-starter](https://github.com/runcycles/cycles-spring-boot-starter) — easiest way to integrate Cycles into Spring AI / JVM applications
+- **Spring Client:** [cycles-spring-boot-starter](https://github.com/runcycles/cycles-spring-boot-starter) — easiest way to integrate Cycles into Spring AI / Java apps

 ## Why RunCycles exists